 Using essential oils for migraines to help relieve the pain may help you reduce or avoid medication that can have undesirable side effects.
 Consult your healthcare provider to know for sure your headaches are migraines.
 Severe pain doesn't always indicate a migraine and could be a severe tension headache.
 Also, you want to know you don't have another serious underlying medical condition.

 You can use essential oils for migraine pain relief and perhaps prevention.
-Everyone is different, and no one essential oil or blend will work for all people—experiment!
+Everyone is different, and no one essential oil or blend will work for all people — experiment!

 One technique that might stop a migraine you feel coming on is to:

-Or you could use a headache compress:
+Or you could use an aromatherapy for migraines compress:

 Source: Healing With Aromatherapy